“We never joke about bunnies, Bunny.”

-This book hopped onto my TBR (hopped, get it? …I’ll show myself out,) after Tav of @readswithdogs (#bookstagram) gave it a 5-star review over the summer.
+This book hopped onto my TBR (hopped, get it? …I’ll show myself out,) after @readswithdogs on #bookstagram gave it a 5-star review over the summer.
 She called it Clueless meets Heathers and quite frankly, what millennial isn’t going to want to read that, like STAT?
 ASAP?
 OTHER ACRONYMS?

-I was growing concerned that Tav had betrayed our book friendship in such a deep way that we would never come back from that darkness, but I stuck with it and slowly, as you get into the heart of the story, it starts to make more sense (but also does not, purposefully.)
-And it turns out Tav didn’t lead me astray.
+I was growing concerned that @readwithdogs had betrayed our book friendship in such a deep way that we would never come back from that darkness, but I stuck with it and slowly, as you get into the heart of the story, it begins to make more sense (but also does not, purposefully.)
+And it turns out I wasn’t led astray.
 So, we’re cool.

 Yes, it’s fucking bizarre and weird and hard to categorize, but that’s the beauty and style of Bunny.
 It’s like taking literary acid.
 It’s meant to trip you out.
-And if you’re expecting that going into the reading experience, then you’ll probably enjoy it more than if you’re expecting this to be a jump-and-scare kind of horror novel.
+And if you expect that going into the reading experience, then you’ll probably enjoy it more than if you’re expecting this to be a jump-and-scare kind of horror novel.

 Just sit back and let it happen.
 The more you freak out, the worse it’s going to be.